davidcrowe/gatewaystack/README.md

 * Use gateway **identity injection** (e.g. `X-User-Id`) to pass user context downstream — never expose upstream API keys to the LLM client.

 ---

-✅ With this section added, developers reading your README will immediately recognize how to connect an MCP client to your gateway and verify user-scoped OAuth behavior end-to-end.